 What Insurance Protections Are Available?

-If you have been injured in an accident involving a motorized vehicle, you may be eligible for both no-fault accident benefits and also a tort claim.
+If you have been injured in a car accident, you may be eligible for both no-fault accident benefits and also a tort claim.

-No-fault benefits (also known as accident benefits) are available to everyone injured in an accident regardless of who is at fault for the accident.
-Accident benefits cover losses from an accident such as lost wages, medical treatment, rehabilitation services and attendant care.
-In some cases the benefits can include child care, housekeeping and home maintenance.
+No-fault benefits (also known as accident benefits) are available to everyone injured in an accident regardless of who is at fault.
+Accident benefits cover losses such as lost wages, medical treatment, rehabilitation services, and attendant care.
+In some cases the benefits can include child care, housekeeping, and home maintenance costs.
 No-fault insurance benefits are paid by your own insurance company.
-If you do not have an auto insurance policy, the benefits may be payable by the insurance company of the vehicle owner or potentially the at-fault driver’s insurance company.
+If you do not have an auto insurance policy, the benefits may be payable by the insurance company of the vehicle owner or (potentially) the at-fault driver.

 While accident benefits cover many losses following a motor vehicle accident, they provide only minimum insurance protections.
 Fortunately, if you are injured in a motor vehicle accident and are not at fault, you can additionally pursue a tort claim.
-A tort claim is a lawsuit for compensation for additional losses incurred from the accident, including loss of future income and out-of-pocket expenses that were not provided under the accident benefits claim, as well as for the pain and suffering that you endured.
+A tort claim is a lawsuit to gain compensation for additional losses incurred from the accident, including loss of future income and out-of-pocket expenses that were not provided under the accident benefits claim, as well as for any pain and suffering that you endured.

 You should obtain a consultation with a personal injury lawyer as soon as possible after the accident.
-Given the strict timelines, complicated application forms to obtain accident benefits and the evidentiary requirements of tort claims, the earlier you find a legal representative, the better.
-If there are time-sensitive concerns, such as driving under the influence, then you should contact a personal injury lawyer immediately.
+Given the strict timelines, complicated application forms to obtain accident benefits, and the evidentiary requirements of tort claims, the earlier you find a legal representative, the better.
+Time-sensitive concerns, such as any case involving driving under the influence, mean you should contact a personal injury lawyer immediately.